taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 This system verified the following requirements:

+- ✅ REQ-01: The system succesfully accepetd the ON/OFF command from the user - component requirement satisfied by a switch on the power source.
-- ✅ REQ-02:he system acquired pressure measurements which were converted to altitude values.
+- ✅ REQ-02: The system acquired pressure measurements which were converted to altitude values.
 The average sampling rate across the pressure measurements was 67 Hz (67 samples/sec)
 - ✅ REQ-03: The system acquired 3-axis acceleration measurements.
 The sampling rate across the accelerations measurements was 67 Hz (67 samples/sec).
 - ✅ REQ-04: The system succesfully timestamped all data measurements at a 15 ms interval and stored all of the data to a CSV in the onboard micro SD card.
+- ✅ REQ-05: The system succesfully timestamped all data measurements at a 15 ms interval and stored all of the data to a CSV in the onboard micro SD card.